pulsedigitalltd/gatsby-theme-linz/README.md

 To get this demo running do the following:

+1. Install Yarn and the Gatsby CLI

-1. Run YARN from the root of this repo to download and install dependencies.
+2. Clone this repo and then run 'yarn' from the root of the repo to download and install dependencies for all folders.

-2.
+3.  from the root of the repo run the developer server for the site application using 'yarn workspace site develop', this will establish a dev server at 'http://localhost:8000' and a GraphQL instance at 'http://localhost:8000/___graphql'

+4. If changes are made to the site structure or page conmtent, stop the dev server and run again to rebuild the content.
+You can sue use 'yarn workspace gatsby-theme-linz build' to create a final static version for publishing.